Life is full of important decisions that can be intimidating.

 3. Maintain A Reasonable Perspective

-There shouldn’t be too many decisions in your life that are actually life and death.
+Anxiety during the decision-making process can blow things out of proportion.
+In truth, there won’t be many decisions in your life that are actually life and death.

 The reality is that there are few truly good or bad decisions.
 Most decisions we make will have good elements and bad elements to them.